Aldi UK awards store staff second pay rise this year | Business

 Aldi UK awards store staff second pay rise this year

-German-owned discount supermarket group Aldi UK said on Monday it was awarding its store staff a second pay rise this year in another indication of Britain's tight labor market.
+German-owned discount supermarket group Aldi UK said on Monday it was awarding its store staff a second pay rise this year in another indication of Britain's tight labour market.
+Many UK employers are offering higher pay deals in the face of staff shortages and accelerating prices.

-Aldi said all store assistants would receive a minimum of 10.50 pounds ($12.57) an hour nationally and 11.95 pounds in London from September.
+German-owned discount supermarket group Aldi UK said on Monday it was awarding its store staff a second pay rise this year in another indication of Britain's tight labour market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)